-The most muscular skeletal common conditions are back pain, osteoarthritis, and rheumatoid arthritis.
-(NHS 2004), and a recent major report (Arthritis Research 2013), confirmed that acupuncture is the most effective form of complementary therapy for osteoarthritis and lower back pain as well as fibromyalgia.
+The most common muscular skeletal conditions are back pain, osteoarthritis, and rheumatoid arthritis (NHS 2004).
+A recent major report (Arthritis Research 2013) confirmed that acupuncture is the most effective form of complementary therapy for osteoarthritis and lower back pain, as well as fibromyalgia.

 Acupuncture may also be used to relieve deep muscle tension and tightness over the whole body.
-Multiple areas of the body can usually be addressed in the one session making acupuncture very cost effective (see Acupuncture).
+Multiple areas of the body can usually be addressed in the one session, making acupuncture a very cost effective option (see Acupuncture).

-Our team has a great deal of experience treating sporting injuries, and the following muscular skeletal conditions listed in the right-hand menu.
+Our team has a great deal of experience treating sporting injuries, and also the muscular skeletal conditions listed in our menu.

 Achilles tendon injuries